Monday 15 April 2024

 Cap'n Smyrk

-*For those not deeply versed in Star Trek and wondering about the post title, the Romulans first appeared in an episode entitled "Balace of Terror"*
+*For those not deeply versed in Star Trek and wondering about the post title, the Romulans first appeared in an episode entitled "Balance of Terror"*

 Tuesday 7 March 2023